 Modelling and Simulation

-Modeling and simulation are core competences at DISS that have been evolved and perfected over the last decade.
-The available expertise goes far beyond the straightforward application of well-established proprietary software packages like COMSOL® or ANSYS®, and covers the full range from analytical over semi-analytical/numerical modeling to self-coded computer numerical simulation algorithms.
+Modelling and simulation are core competences at DISS that have been evolved and perfected over the last decade.
+The available expertise goes far beyond the straightforward application of well-established proprietary software packages like COMSOL® or ANSYS®, and covers the full range from analytical over semi-analytical/numerical modelling to self-coded computer numerical simulation algorithms.

-As extremely versatile topic, modeling and simulation activities are integral parts of basically all research activities carried out at the department.
+As extremely versatile topic, modelling and simulation activities are integral parts of basically all research activities carried out at the department.
 They may involve: